VitoReis/Game_store/README.md

 On this store you can:
 - Register clients;
 - Register products;
-- Register purchases (By ID, look for them in the "Show" options of the main menu).
+- Register purchases (By ID, look for them in the "Show" options of the main menu);
 - Show all clients;
 - Show all products;
 - Show all purchases.